AsinineFatuity/django-react-tailwind-vite/README.md

 ```python
 dj-vite
 ```
-this will configure vite, redux and the react app
+this will configure django, vite, tailwind and the react app

 5. You can uninstall the package once you've verified successful installation
 ## Post Script Instructions
 1. Update and install frontend packages by running `pnpm up --latest && pnpm install` or equivalent